What should I know before signing a lease?

 - Get to know the rules and policies.
 To avoid future troubles, find out the rules pertaining to guests, noise, personalizing the home and community etiquette.

 Ready to begin the apartment hunt?
-Check out this article for more information on how to begin the search for a new home on Apartments.com.
+Check out these pro tips on how to find an apartment virtually.